-The Solvent Trap cover and Solvent Trap geometry work in concert to create a thermally stable vapor barrier, virtually eliminating any solvent loss during the experiment.
+The Solvent Trap cover and Solvent Trap geometry work in concert to create a thermally stable vapor barrier, virtually eliminating any solvent loss during the experiment as shown in data for water at 40 °C to the right.
 The geometry includes a well that contains very low viscosity oil, or even the volatile solvent present in the sample.
 The Solvent Trap cover includes a blade that is placed into the solvent contained in the well without touching any other part of the upper geometry.
-The performance of the solvent trap cover is shown in the data to the right for water at 40 °C. The Solvent Trap sits directly on top of the Peltier Plate surface and an insulating, centering ring ensures perfect placement for quick and easy sample loading.
+The Solvent Trap sits directly on top of the Peltier Plate surface and an insulating, centering ring ensures perfect placement for quick and easy sample loading.
 The solvent trap is also available in an insulated model.
 See Insulating Thermal Covers section for details.